bonoms/bonoms/content/posts/powerdata/powerdata.md

 tags: [cycling, powermeter, science]
 ---

-Some time ago I made this video, i did it very quickly so quality is not the best i'm sorry :
+If you want to analyze your power data there's a free online tool called intervals.icu, it iss community based and allows you to do amazing stuff.
+I made a quick video about it, sorry if quality is not the best.

 {{< youtube id="bxKK6bj_Qmo" >}}